Neutral Grip Pull-Ups – Most Important Muscles Worked and Benefits

 6. Pause for a second at the bottom of your rep and then go again.

 Not strong enough to do neutral grip pull-ups yet?
 No problem!
-Here are a few strategies that will help you develop the strength necessary to do your first rep.
+Here are a few strategies that will help you develop the upper body strength necessary to do your first rep.

 You are stronger eccentrically than you are concentrically.
 In simple terms, this means you can lower more weight than you can lift.
 This marvel is because of the structure of your muscular system.
 Make the most of this phenomenon by doing negative pull-ups.

 Using a step or box, climb up to the top of your pull-up rep. Take your legs away and lower yourself down slowly and smoothly, using just your arms.
 Climb back up and repeat.
 In time, your strength will increase, and you’ll be able to do full, from the bottom to top pull-ups.

 For this method, simply place a box or chair behind you.
 Adopt your usual pull-up position, but put your feet on the chair or top of the box.
 Use your legs to help you pull yourself up.
 Use less leg assistance as you get stronger.

 Neutral Grip Pull-Ups Benefits

 Neutral grip pull-ups are not an easy exercise to master, although most people should be able to work up to doing them in time.
 It is worth persevering with this exercise because they are very beneficial.